 - Assess the condition of vegetation and if necessary, seed to promote regrowth.

-Certain exploration activities specified in the Québec Mining Act require the submission of a closure plan and financial assurance.
-The closure plan and the financial assurance must be updated every five years or when there are major changes to the project.
+Certain exploration activities specified in the Québec Mining Act require the submission of a closure plan and financial guarantee.
+The closure plan and the financial guarantee must be updated every five years or when there are major changes to the project.

 Find out more about our reclamation approach in our Closure Plan.